 I was no longer living, but playacting for other people’s benefit.
 My pain made everyone uncomfortable, so I pretended on the outside while my insides lurched unpredictably from dead to red alert.
 Everyone, including me, wanted to see me “move on”, and many loved me enough to try desperately to help me do so.
 No one tried harder than I did, but I was unable and therefore deemed “unwilling”.

-In the years to follow, I saw several counselors. talked about my childhood, underwent prayer based “soul cleansing”, tried in vain to mend the marriage, attended a co-addicts group, took various antidepressants, attended Al-anon meetings, meditated, prayed, joined activities, changed jobs, changed churches, changed my hair, exercised ……. and remained stuck.
+In the years to follow, I saw several counselors, talked about my childhood, underwent prayer based “soul cleansing”, tried in vain to mend the marriage, attended a co-addicts group, took various antidepressants, attended Al-anon meetings, meditated, prayed, joined activities, changed jobs, changed churches, changed my hair, changed counselors, exercised ……. and remained stuck.
 I craved validation so desperately that I even told complete strangers what I’d been through.

 Finally, I stumbled upon trauma-based therapy – where I was validated, diagnosed with complex PTSD, and started to make some sense of it all.
 The progress has been slow, but through the filter of trauma, my abhorrent behaviors don’t seem so crazy – the rug had been pulled out from under me and I was trying desperately to find safety and predictability – all while being asked to make enormous life-altering decisions and raise 2 children.